 Different kinds of ideas have different ways of being protected, depending on the way that the idea is expressed.
-This output and the protection of it is known as intellectual property.
-This is a collective term that we use to describe a number of different assets, such as trademarks, copyright, design rights and patents.
+This output and its protection are known as intellectual property.
+This is a collective term that we use to describe a number of different assets, such as trademarks, copyright, design rights, and patents.
 Whilst these assets are intangible, they are highly valuable and often come with legal protection.

 What Is Intellectual Property?

 Intellectual property refers to something unique which another person has created.
 Intellectual property helps the owners of said intellectual property assert their legal rights over their creations to stop other people from stealing or copying them.
 Undoubtedly, intellectual property in web development is hugely important.
 In fact, it refers to every single website, whether it be the text which appears on the individual web pages, the coding on the backend which determines the way a website appears for a user, or even the color of the font.
 If its creation is uniquely for the purpose of the website, company, or branding, then this is intellectual property.